"By failing to prepare, you're preparing to fail"- Benjamin Franklin.

 The next item to feature on the list is the First aid kit.
-It is just as important to carry the first kit around like any other thing.
+It is just as important to carry the first kit around as any other thing.
 Essentially, it is an athlete's comrade in tough times and should always be kept with you at all times you are playing or training.

-You can include an ice bag, some pain relief spray or gel, knee cap and some sports tape.
+You can include an ice bag, some pain relief spray or gel, a knee cap and some sports tape.